nashaofu/dash/README.md

 ## License

-Dash is released under the MIT license.
-See [LICENSE](LICENSE) for details.
+Dash is licensed under the MIT license.
+For more information, please refer to the [LICENSE](LICENSE) file.